0

 – Whether the PluginHub license is active for this product.

-– Whether the subdomain, email, and token are filled in; whether the "Verify Connection" is working.
+– Whether the subdomain, email, and token are filled in; whether the "Verify connection" is working.

-– Whether the valid applicant's email field is specified (the ticket is not created without it).
+– Whether the applicant's valid email field is specified (the ticket is not created without it).

 Where is the API token stored?